The Newkind Philosophy

 Drug & Alcohol Policy - The space that we hold will be free of alcohol and drugs.
 We kindly ask that participants refrain from bringing personal supplies.
 For the time that we are together at base camp, we wish to hold a space that is clear, focused and intentional.
 It's a small adjustment to make if we consider what is at stake.

 We believe in order for the content presented at the event to be truly appreciated and be presented wholeheartedly, the event production and logistics should stand by the principles we advocate.
-We can look around us and see how the systems and structures that we had once put our faith in are failing us so rather than just point this fact out, we stand as agents of change whom take it upon ourselves to investigate and implement new systems, technologies and ways of life that are equitable, sustainable and benefit the whole.
+We can look around us and see how the systems and structures that we had once put our faith in are failing us so rather than just point this fact out, we stand as agents of change who take it upon ourselves to investigate and implement new systems, technologies and ways of life that are equitable, regenerative and benefit the whole of society.

 You see, it's all already been said.
 We just need to get on with the job and actually do it.
-Join us at base camp. #WeAreNewkind
+Join us at Newkind basecamp. #WeAreNewkind